ShaileshSridhar2403/BrainTumorDetection_Oatmeal/ReadMe.md

 4. Analyze the metrics and see where we can improve (With metrics such as TIDE)

-1. is the easiest to do.
+Optiom 1. is the easiest to do.

 We perform ablations with several different augmentations: